 Can I get Grammarly Premium for free?

-As I said earlier, I used the free version of Grammarly for two years, and now I upgraded to the premium version.
+As said earlier, I used the free version of Grammarly for two years, and now I upgraded to the premium version.
 While the free version is helpful enough, Grammarly Premium helps you out as you go further into your writing career.
-Or improve your writing further if you have the time and money for it.
+Or improve your writing further considering you have the time and money for it.